Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Relation to semistable rank bundles on

 \section{Relation to semistable rank $2$ bundles on $C$}

-We now use the classification of instanton sheaves to understand their relation with semistable rank $2$ bundles on $C$. \begin{lem} Let $E$ be an instanton sheaf on $V_4$.
+We now use the classification of semistable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ to understand their relation with semistable rank $2$ bundles on $C$. \begin{lem} Let $E$ be a semistable rank $2$ sheaf with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$.
 Then $E\in \mathcal{B}_{V_4}$. \end{lem} \begin{proof} It suffices to show that $H^*(E(-1))=H^*(E)=0$.
-If $E$ is a stable vector bundle, the result follows from Theorem \ref{auto} and \cite[Lemma B.3]{Ku3}.\\ If $E$ is associated to a smooth conic, we have the short exact sequence:
+If $E$ is a stable vector bundle, the result follows from Theorem \ref{auto} and \cite[Lemma B.2]{Ku3}.\\ If $E$ is associated to a smooth conic, we have the short exact sequence:

 Since $H^*(\cO_{V_4}(-1))=H^*(\theta)=0$, we immediately obtain $H^*(E(-1))=0$.
 On the other hand, we have $H^0(H^0(\theta(1))\otimes\cO_{V_4})=2$ and $H^0(\theta(1))=2$.
 It is clear that the map $H^0(H^0(\theta(1))\otimes\cO_{V_4}) \to H^0(\theta(1))$ is surjective.
 Moreover, $H^i(\cO_{V_4})=H^i(\theta(1))=0$ for all $i>0$.
 Thus $H^*(E)=0$.\\ If $E$ is the extension of the ideal sheaves of lines in $V_4$, the result follows from the fact that $I_l\in \mathcal{B}_{V_4}$. \end{proof} \begin{rem} It is worth noting that when $E$ is associated to a smooth conic, the short exact sequence: